TSS, NP, IF, and FTP are terms created by Dr. Andy Coggan and are specific to cycling.

 Functional Threshold Power, or FTP, is the maximum average power you can hold for one hour.
 So if you can hold 300 watts for one hour, that means your FTP is 300.

 FTP is the best single marker for fitness in cycling.
 The higher your FTP is, the stronger you are.

 In TrainerRoad, we use your FTP to scale workouts.
 Our workouts are recorded as a percent of FTP.
 This means that when your FTP increases, the workouts get harder to maintain the same difficulty.

-Doing an all out one hour effort is really, really hard.
+Doing an all-out one-hour effort is really, really hard.
 It's hard to get an accurate test without it being in a race (much less indoors in a trainer).
 We use two tests to help estimate FTP; the 20 Minute Test and the 8 Minute Test.
-These are standard test in the cycling world.
-We take averages of the all out work intervals in each test and multiply them by a factor, usually .95 or .90.
+These are standard tests in the cycling world.
+We take averages of the all-out work intervals in each test and multiply them by a factor, usually .95 or .90.
 This gives us a good estimate of FTP.